Africana Studies Undergraduate Research Summit

 The Africana Studies Undergraduate Research Summit is a day-long research summit focused on preparing students to become scholar activists engaged in hands-on, community oriented research.

-The summit will include a poster session featuring student-led research projects, workshops and panel discussions on navigating higher education, and entertainment provided by DJ Lado and the Ramettes.
+The summit will feature student-led research projects, workshops and panel discussions on navigating higher education, and entertainment provided by DJ Lado and the Ramettes.

 At a Glance